Atmosic/connectedhomeip/examples/lock-app/atmosic/README.md

     Bluetooth LE.

 -   _Short Flash Off (950ms on/50ms off)_ &mdash; The device is fully
-    provisioned, but does not yet have full connectivity for Thread or Wi-Fi network.
+    provisioned, but does not yet have full connectivity for Thread network.

 -   _Solid On_ &mdash; The device is fully provisioned.

-**LED 2** simulates the lock bolt and shows the state of the lock.
+**LED 2 - Yellow** simulates the lock bolt and shows the state of the lock.
 The following states are possible:

 -   _Solid On_ &mdash; The bolt is extended and the door is locked.